elimu-ai/web3-wiki/TOKENOMICS.md

 LP Rewards,Uniswap,64500
 ```

-60% of the monthly budget is reserved for contributor rewards, and the remaining 40% are directed to the DAO Treasury (20%) and to liquidity provider rewards (20%).
+While 60% of the monthly token allocation is directed to contributor rewards, the remaining 40% is directed to the DAO Treasury (20%) and to Liquidity Provider (LP) rewards (20%).

 ### Contributor Rewards